 The Daggers first season in the Football League was a bit of a struggle with the club in a relegation fight up to March, before going on a run of five wins and finally finishing a relatively comfortable 20th.

 2008/09 was a much better season for the Daggers with the club chasing a play off spot for most of the season.
 Going in to the last game the Daggers lay in the last play off spot in 7th and needed just a draw to seal a place in the play offs, but lost 2-1 at home to Shrewsbury who sneaked above them as a result in front of a new record league attendance at Victoria Road (4,791).
-The 8th place finish was still a huge achievement for the Daggers in just their second season up and the club remain one of the smaller, if better run, Football League clubs.
+The 8th place finish was still a huge achievement for the Daggers in just their second season up.

 Football League regulations, which insist on a minimum of 2,000 seats, meant that the Daggers were forced to invest further in the ground during the close season of 2009 and a new stand was built at the Pondfield End of the stadium, seating 1,240.
 This is allocated to away fans and has changed the look and feel of the ground considerably.